bills itself as the world's greatest dog show, and they may well

 Streaker?
 What streaker?

-• In 2010, the judging of the Gundog Group was interrupted by a streaker, but a Hungarian Vizla named Yogi, who was being shown at the time, didn't raise an eyebrow and calmly waited for security to escort the streaker away.
-Yogi went on to win Best in Show.
+• In 2010, the judging of the Gundog Group was interrupted by a streaker.
+But an obedient Hungarian Vizla named Yogi, who was being shown at the time, didn't raise an eyebrow.
+He calmly waited for security to escort the streaker away.
+Yogi went on to win Best in Show that year.

 • Wondering what dog breed will win Best in Show?
 Place your bets on the Cocker Spaniel which, historically, is the most likely breed to take the title (1930, 1931, 1938, 1939, 1948, 1996, and 2017).

-• The British royal family have always been fans.
+• The royals have always been big fans of Crufts.
 Queen Victoria’s collie Darnley II and a pair of her Pomeranians were entered and won prizes at the show over the years.
-The current royal patron of the Kennel Club, Queen Elizabeth II, became the first reigning monarch to vist the Crufts show in 1969.
+Most recently, Queen Elizabeth II became the first reigning monarch to vist the Crufts show in 1969.

 • Charles Cruft was a dog biscuit salesman before he founded the dog show named for him in 1891.

 On the Web,

 check out pictures and video clips along with additional history,